xwiki-contrib/ai-llm/docker/README.md

 ## What's Included

 - XWiki with AI LLM flavor
-- MySQL or MariaDB database
+- MySQL, MariaDB or PosteresSQL database
 - Ollama for inference

 ## Quick Start

 1. Clone this repository
-2. Navigate to the project directory
+2. Navigate to the directory of the docker version you want to use (ex: `ai-llm/docker/16/mariadb-tomcat/` )
 3. Run `docker compose up`

 This will start XWiki, the database, and Ollama.